web-platform-tests/rfcs/rfcs/interop_2023.md

   - Complete announcement plans.
 Prepare dashboard for launch.
 - January 23 to January 27: Launch.

-If necessary, additional changes to the test lists can be made throughout the year with the consensus of the team, see [updating the tests](#updating-the-tests).
+If necessary, additional changes to the test lists can be made throughout the year with the consensus of the team; see [updating the tests](#updating-the-tests).

 ### Governance